Four-spotted Tree Cricket

 Meadows, fields, occasionally edge habits.
-Prefers slightly dried habitat than Forbes’s and Black-horned Tree Crickets.
+They prefer a slightly dried habitat than Forbes’s and Black-horned Tree Crickets.
 This is not a woodland or wetland edge species.
-They favor asters and Queen Anne’s lace over goldenrod, but can be found in goldenrod on occasion.
+They favor asters and Queen Anne’s lace over goldenrod but can be found in goldenrod on occasion.
 They are often found both in native grasses and pasture grasses such as timothy.

 All counties in our region.